 Works great as a meal prep option and larger batching.

-Spicy Jamaican Beef Patty Ingredients
+How to Make Spicy Jamaican Beef Patties

 When it comes to making this Spicy Jamaican Beef Patty recipe, the process comes in 3 easy steps:

 Begin by prepping your crust first!
 Getting your crust made using the handful of ingredients and having it chill in the refrigerator for at least 1 hour is super important for creating the most flakiest crust possible!
+Plus, there's a butter trick that I often use to create an extra layer of flakiness.

 Finally, it's the assembly + bake step.
 You'll begin rolling out, cutting, and shaping your dough, then add the cooled filling, brushing with egg wash, bake, and wallah.